Hays Specialist Recruitment Ireland will be supporting Teen-Turn in engaging with prospective organisations to participate in the Teen-Turn Programme.

 Teen-Turn will be working with DEIS and similar schools to identify participants with academic promise who will benefit from the opportunity but are from traditionally disadvantaged communities where third level education is uncommon.

 Co-founder Niambh Scullion, explains:

-The programme is being launched Summer of 2016, with Teen-Turnships at top companies for whom workplace diversity and inclusion are important.
+The programme was launched Summer of 2016, with Teen-Turnships at top companies for whom workplace diversity and inclusion are important.

 Travel and lunch costs will be covered by the hosting company while the Teen-Turn team will provide teen participants and ensure work placements are compliant with all requirements of the Protection of Young Persons (Employment) Act 1996.